How companies rip off poor employees — and get away with it

 “Some companies are doing a cost-benefit analysis and realize it’s cheaper to violate the law, even if you get caught,” said Jenn Round, a labor standards enforcement fellow at the Center for Innovation in Worker Organization at Rutgers University.

-The federal data provides a revealing — though incomplete — look at a practice that pushes America’s lowest-paid workers further into poverty.
+The federal data provides a revealing — though incomplete — look at a practice that can push America’s lowest-paid workers further into poverty.
 The data doesn’t include violations of state wage-theft laws or cases where employees sued.
-And it misses all the workers who don’t file complaints, either because they’re afraid to or are unaware of their rights.
+And it misses the workers who don’t file complaints, either because they’re afraid to or are unaware of their rights.

-But some economists say wage theft is so pervasive that it’s costing workers at least $15 billion a year — far more than the amount stolen in robberies.
+But some economists say wage theft is so pervasive that it’s costing workers at least $15 billion a year.

 Companies are more prone to cheating employees of color and immigrant workers, according to Daniel Galvin, a political science professor and policy researcher at Northwestern University.
 His research, based on data from the Census Bureau’s Current Population Survey, shows that immigrants and Latino workers were twice as likely to earn less than the minimum wage from 2009 to 2019 compared with white Americans.
 Black workers were nearly 50% more likely to get ripped off in comparison.